hassio-addons/addon-ssh/README.md

 - The Home Assistant [Community Forum][forum], we have a [dedicated topic][forum] on that forum regarding this add-on.
+- The Community Hass.io Add-ons [Discord Chat server][discord] for add-on support and feature requests.
-- The Home Assistant [Discord Chat Server][discord] for general Home Assistant discussions and questions.
+- The Home Assistant [Discord Chat Server][discord-ha] for general Home Assistant discussions and questions.
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

 You could also [open an issue here][issue] GitHub.